Teaching Inferencing

 shorts and applied sunscreen.'
 All of the language strongly suggests that it is a hot day.

-However, inference can be a difficult skill for children with language impairment to
+Inference can be a difficult skill for children with language impairment to

 learn.
 Inference tends to rely on having good word and world knowledge - a solid